ghas-projects/docs/code-scanning.md

 ### Running Queries

-Run one or more queries against a CodeQL database, saving the results to the results subdirectory of the database directory.
+The `[codeql database run-queries`](https://docs.github.com/en/enterprise-cloud@latest/code-security/reference/code-scanning/codeql/codeql-cli-manual/database-run-queries) command runs one or more queries against a CodeQL database, saving the results to the results subdirectory of the database directory.

 ```bash
 codeql database run-queries \